huykhoa11/Matching-Pairs-Game/README.md

 $ python card.py
 ```

-# Preview
+# Screenshot
 Use left mouse button to play.
-The preview of the game is below.<br>
+The preview of the game is below.<br><br>
 ![image](https://user-images.githubusercontent.com/69473375/135953568-22364560-d32a-454f-b645-2906af106815.png)